Supported Worker Program

 - The work setting is integrated with individuals of various abilities.

 - A job coach provides ongoing training and support services.

-Current state employees can contact their Human Resources Office
+Current state employees may also contact their Human Resources Office.

 Minnesota Statute 43A.412